 It can sometimes feel impossible for new and up-and-coming personalities to really make their mark and challenge the greats.

-Fnatic’s new jungler, Mads “Broxah” Brock-Pedersen has only been playing professional League of Legends for just under two years now.
-He started his career as a substitute for Copenhagen Wolves in January 2016 and is now on a personal quest to head to his first world championship with Fnatic.
+Fnatic’s jungler, Mads “Broxah” Brock-Pedersen has been playing professional League of Legends for three years.
+He started his career as a substitute for Copenhagen Wolves in January 2016 and is now on a personal quest to win Worlds 2019 with Fnatic.

 Broxah’s streams offer viewers a window into the life of one of Europe’s most exciting players.
 He also gives viewers an insight into professional playstyles, giving viewers a chance to learn jungle pathing, leveling, and gank patterns from a seasoned veteran.